Confused about what to eat when battling with PCOS?

 So before we wrap up our conversation on nutrition and PCOS, we wanted to address some of the more trendy diets we commonly get asked about from our patients…

-To date, there’s NO evidence-based research that demonstrates a clear connection between PCOS and gluten (type it into PubMed and see how many results come up).
+To date, there’s NO evidence-based research that demonstrates a clear connection between PCOS and gluten-free or gluten-laden foods (type it into PubMed and see how many results come up).
 With that said, we recognize that just because there aren’t any papers published at this time, doesn’t mean there’s not something worth looking at.

 We promise to tackle a full review of gluten later, but from an integrative/functional medicine standpoint, here’s what we know…

 PCOS is thought to be partially a state of increased inflammation and insulin resistance.
-And it has been suggested that regular consumption of gluten-containing products can contribute to chronic inflammation.
-Therefore, the theory is, that reducing gluten consumption (or avoiding it altogether) could potentially lessen inflammation in PCOS.
+And it has been suggested that regular consumption of gluten-containing products can contribute to chronic inflammation (11).
+Therefore, the theory is that reducing gluten consumption (or avoiding it altogether) could potentially lessen inflammation in PCOS.
 However, more research is definitely needed before making broad recommendations that all women with PCOS should go gluten-free.

-One more quick point about gluten, if not appropriately executed, a gluten-free diet can result in deficiencies of key nutrients, including pro-fertility nutrients iron, and folate.
+One more quick point about gluten, if not appropriately executed, consuming strictly gluten-free foods can result in deficiencies of key nutrients, including pro-fertility nutrients iron and folate.
 So please do your homework and speak with a nutritionist before you decide to go gluten-free.